 Fallopian tubes are the passage where egg and sperm meet, fertilize and develop as an embryo.
 Tube transports embryos to the uterus for implantation.
-Tubal damage can be due to infections, previous surgery on a tube or nearby organ such as the appendix, history of ectopic pregnancy ectopic pregnancy, endometriosis etc.
+Tubal damage can be due to infections, previous surgery on a tube or nearby organ such as the appendix, history of ectopic pregnancy, endometriosis etc.

 The uterus can have developmental defects since birth like shape defects, size defects or even completely absent uterus.
 The uterus can have tumours like fibroids which can affect size, number and location.
 The uterus also might have scars of previous operations, external adhesions, adenomyosis which can hamper the normal function of the uterus.

 Endometrium grows and regresses with hormonal changes in a menstrual cycle.
 A damaged endometrium can’t develop well to receive embryos and successful implantation.
 Endometrial damage may be due to scarring from a previous infection, surgical trauma, miscarriage etc. There can be a polyp, foreign body, fibroids etc., in the endometrial cavity hampering pregnancy.

 Infections can affect the whole reproductive tract and damage functioning.
 Common infections are Tuberculosis, chlamydia.
 Etc.